Our programs focus on reducing the prevalence of single-use plastic and on enabling children to live healthy, eco-friendly lives.

 A COMMUNITY EFFORT TO PROTECT OUR BEACHES

-The first Monday of each month, RMF gathers volunteers from the community for a beach cleanup at Cardiff Reef.
-We walk from Cardiff to Seaside picking up waste that litters our beaches and endangers sea life.
+RMF gathers volunteers from the community for beach cleanups at local beaches picking up waste that litters our beaches and endangers sea life.
 We love to work with school groups, corporate volunteers, but depend most on individuals looking to give back.